Integrating Climate Change into the U.S. National Estuarine Research Reserve System

 Provide education and training to prepare for climate change.

 The NERRS provides education and training related to climate change impacts on human and estuarine systems in order to increase public awareness and foster behavior change.
 Reserves are working to infuse climate change into some activities already underway.
-For example, EstuaryLive, a free, interactive program that provides K-12 students and teachers with detailed insight into estuarine and coastal systems, is integrating climate change into its curriculum.
+For example, EstuaryLive is a free, interactive program that provides K-12 students and teachers with detailed insight into estuarine and coastal systems, is integrating climate change into its curriculum.

 Outcomes and Conclusions